usnistgov/ARIAC/wiki/tutorials/gear_interface.md

 rosservice call /ariac/gantry/left_arm/gripper/control "enable: true"
 ```

-* The gripper periodically publishes its internal state on topic `/ariac/gantry/{left_arm|right_arm}/gripper/state`
+* The gripper periodically publishes its internal state on topic `/ariac/gantry/N/gripper/state` where `N` is `left_arm_controller` or `right_arm_controller`.
 * Subscribe to this topic to introspect the gripper's status.
 * You can check whether the suction is enabled/disabled or whether there is an object attached to the gripper.
-Execute the following command to display `arm1`'s gripper state:
+  * Execute the following command to display `left_arm`'s gripper state:

 ```bash
 rostopic echo /ariac/gantry/left_arm/gripper/state -n 1
 ```

-Disable the suction again for now with
+  * Disable the suction again for now with

 ```bash
 rosservice call /ariac/gantry/left_arm/gripper/control "enable: false"